 Watch Building Guides

 You’ll find that most of the difficulty involved in PC building is being careful and being patient.
-In other words, it’s pretty much the same skillset involved in making great Lego creations: just take your time and follow the instructions, and you won’t have any problems.
+In other words, it’s pretty much the same skillset involved in making great Lego creations.
 Good luck with the standoff screws, though.
 Those suck.

 Install OS Via USB

-We’ve already recommended our OSes, but now let’s talk about installing them.
+We’ve already recommended which OS you should use, but now let’s talk about installation.
 Don’t spend extra on having a disc shipped to you or buying a disc drive when you can just install your operating system via USB.
-To install Windows 10 over USB, download the Windows 10 Media Creation Tool.
-Using this, alongside a 4GB+ USB stick, will create a Windows USB stick that you can utilize for easy installs.
-For Linux distributions, use UNetbootin or Rufus instead.

 And we’re done!

 Once you order your parts and put them together, you’ll have the best gaming desktop for 500 dollars.
-While you may not have the biggest muscle on the market, you can always upgrade later on - thanks to the flexibility of the PC platform and you get to enjoy its various benefits.
+While you may not have the biggest muscle on the market, you can always upgrade later on thanks to the flexibility of the PC platform.

-What a console gamer may save by buying a console, you’ll save so much more by utilizing Steam sales to get the best games cheap, free mods that extend the life of your games significantly, and even PC-exclusive productivity features and applications.
+While a console gamer may save more up front by buying a console, you’ll save much more by utilizing Steam, GOG, and Humble Indie Bundle sales to get the best games cheap.
+Oh, and don’t forget the wonderful, free modding community which extends the life of your games significantly.

 Welcome to the world of PC gaming.
 Enjoy the best budget $500 gaming PC!